dbenesh82/intensity_infectivity_experiments/schistocephalus/analysis_schisto_dat.md

     ## 6 -0.7809   +           +       +  4 -59.460 127.7 14.56  0.000
     ## Models ranked by AICc(x)

 Interpreting this fish length effect is complicated though.
 Small fish may be more susceptible to *Schistocephalus* infection.
 Some of my previous studies found negative, but non-significant associations between fish weight at exposure and infectivity (see [here](http://onlinelibrary.wiley.com/doi/10.1111/j.1600-0706.2011.19925.x/full) and [here](http://onlinelibrary.wiley.com/doi/10.1111/evo.12388/full)).
-However, in this experiment the fish were measured at dissection and not at exposure, so it may simply be that uninfected fish grew longer than infected fish, causing the negative relationship.
+However, in this experiment the fish were measured at dissection and not at exposure, so it may simply be that uninfected fish grew more than infected fish, causing the negative relationship.
 Also, fish were not dissected at the same time.
 Most fish were dissected around 100 days after exposure, but some died earlier and a few were dissected after ~170 days to have large worms for breeding.

 Thus, fish length is a mixture of fish size at exposure, fish growth rate, and fish growth duration.
 We can at least look at the effect of fish size at a given age at dissection.
 We can define three age groups: 1) fish dissected about 3 months post exposure (the majority), 2) fish that died before the planned dissection date, and 3) a handful of fish that were dissected after about 5.5 months.
 When we plot infection rate vs length for these three groups, there is still a negative relationship for the main group ('most fish').